US STOCKS-Futures lower as Trump sets stage for trade war

 By Ankur Banerjee

-March 2 (Reuters) - U.S. stock futures pointed to a fourth straight daily fall on Friday, as investors fretted President Donald Trump had launched a global trade war with his promise to impose import tariffs on steel and aluminum.
+March 2 (Reuters) - Wall Street was set to fall for a fourth day on Friday, as investors worried about the likelihood of a global trade war following President Donald Trump’s promise to impose import tariffs on steel and aluminum.

 Europe promised to act firmly and China said it would defend its interests appropriately if Trump followed through with his pledge to place a 25 percent tax on steel and 10 percent on aluminum next week.

-Trump’s announcement drove a third straight 1 percent decline for the Dow and S&P 500 on Thursday, putting the Dow into negative territory for the year, and futures pointed to almost a 1 percent fall at opening.
+Trump’s announcement drove a third straight 1 percent decline for the Dow and S&P 500 on Thursday, putting the blue- chip index into negative territory for the year, and futures pointed to almost a 1 percent fall at opening.

-“The announcement has also come at a time when investor sentiment is already fragile,” Oanda Senior Market Analyst Craig Erlam said in a note.

-“For someone so obsessed with stock market performance, he’s taking a big gamble with these tariff’s, the benefits of which are questionable.”
+“The prospects of a trade war is growing and unless Trump’s economic team can persuade the president to retreat from imposing tariffs, the markets would head for another melt down,” First Standard Financial Chief Market Economist Peter Cardillo said.

 World stocks tracked the Wall Street selloff into the close and tumbled on Friday, with investors flocking towards traditional safe havens including government bonds, Japan’s yen and gold.
 Spot gold prices rose 0.50 percent to $1,322.76 per ounce.